 Boards must be proactive at managing and mitigating excessive short-term risk-taking by executive officers.
-A clawback policy enables the board to recoup executive bonuses in the event of a restatement of the company's financial results due to fraud.
-A deduction is given if the company does not have a clawback policy.
+A clawback policy enables the board to recoup executive bonuses in the event of a restatement of the company's financial results due to fraud or gross misconduct.
+A more robust clawback policy includes a provision for the board to recoup compensation for other reasons than a financial restatement affected by the executive's risky or fraudulent actions.
+We refer to the provision allowing the board to clawback pay without a financial restatement as a "board discretion" provision.